uptane/deployment-considerations/normal_operation.md

 Optionally, if images are encrypted on demand per ECU, then the OEM SHOULD ensure that the Director repository has access to the original, unencrypted images, so that automated processes running the Director repository are able to encrypt them in the first place.
 It does not matter how the original, unencrypted images are stored on the Director repository.
 For example, they MAY be stored unencrypted, or they MAY be encrypted using a master key that is known by the automated processes.
 See the [Preparing an ECU for Uptane](https://uptane.github.io/deployment-considerations/ecus.html) section of this document for more details.

-Second, the OEM SHOULD test the updated metadata and images on reserved vehicles, before releasing them to all vehicles in circulation.
+Second, the OEM SHOULD test the updated metadata and images on reserved vehicles before releasing them to all vehicles in circulation.
 This step is done to verify whether these images work as intended.
 If testing is done, the OEM MAY instruct the Director repository to first install the updated images on these reserved vehicles.

 Finally, the OEM SHOULD update the inventory database, so that the Director repository is able to instruct appropriate ECUs on all affected vehicles on how to install these updated images.